AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`%fp`

   Base name of the currently selected file.
-If the file is not part of the project tree or no file is selected, generate an error in the :file:`Messages` view.
+If the file is not part of the project tree or no file is selected, generate an error in the :guilabel:`Messages` view.
 This macro is only available in commands defined in the :guilabel:`Build Manager` and the :guilabel:`Build Launcher` dialogs.

 * :file:`%gnatmake`